 The Company has incurred substantial operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of June 30, 2022, the Company had an accumulated deficit of \$157.6 million.
-On March 17, 2021, the Company entered into the Torii Agreement (see Note 11), pursuant to which the Company received an upfront payment from Torii of \$11.5 million in April 2021.
+As of September 30, 2022, the Company had an accumulated deficit of \$157.5 million.
+On March 17, 2021, the Company entered into the Torii Agreement (see Note 11), pursuant to which the Company received an upfront payment from Torii of \$11.5 million in April 2021 and an \$8.0 million milestone payment in August 2022.
 On March 25, 2021, the Company closed a follow-on public offering in which it sold 2,033,899 shares of common stock at a public offering price of \$14.75 per share, resulting in net proceeds of \$28.1 million after deducting underwriting discounts and commissions and offering expenses.
-On July 5, 2022, the Company closed a follow-on public offering in which it sold 12,000,000 shares of common stock at a public offering price of \$2.10 per share.
-On July 8, 2022, the Company sold an additional 1,575,000 shares of common stock, pursuant to the partial exercise of the underwriter's overallotment option, resulting in cumulative net proceeds of \$26.8 million after deducting underwriting discounts, commissions and offering expenses (see
+In July 2022, the Company sold 13,575,000 shares of common stock at a public offering price of \$2.10 per share, resulting in cumulative net proceeds of \$26.9 million after deducting underwriting discounts, commissions and offering expenses.